brimdata/zq/docs/language/pipe-ambiguity.md

 ```
 select 1 | count()
 ```
-has two intepretations independent of parser capabilities.
+has two interpretations independent of parser capabilities.
 It's valid first as a bitwise-OR expression, where `count` might be redefined as a user-defined function, e.g.,
 ```